-Goodland’s United Telephone Building has been accepted to the Kansas historic register.
+Goodland’s United Telephone Building has been accepted to the Kansas historic register and the National Register of Historic Places.

 United Telephone Building named to Kansas historic register